restaurant

 • share

 FEELING THIRSTY?
 Goodbye additives, hello healthy grapes and affordable prices: Entras, a Côtes-de-Gascogne from Michel Maestrojuan (€6 a glass), On S’en Fish!, a Côtes-Catalane red from the Domaine Gardiés (€28 a bottle), Second Souffle, a macabeu from Le Mas de la Lune (€42)….
-Along with a Piratak beer on tap (€3.50 for 250 ml), Turbulente, a Basque kombucha (€6 for 300 ml) and lots of flavored syrups (€2 a glass).
+Along with Piratak beer on tap (€3.50 for a half-pint), Turbulente, a Basque kombucha (€6 for 300 ml) and lots of flavored syrups (€2 a glass).

 Save this spot in the Fooding app, available on iOS!
 Download it now in the app store.